Miracle Girl Limit-chan

-Miracle Girl Limit-chan (ミラクル少女リミットちゃん, Mirakuru Shōjo Rimitto-chan) is a Japanese magical girl anime television series consisting in 25 episodes.
+Miracle Girl Limit-chan (ミラクル少女リミットちゃん, Mirakuru Shōjo Rimitto-chan) is a Japanese magical girl anime television series consisting of 25 episodes.
 It was directed by Takeshi Tamiya and Masayuki Akehi, and it was first broadcast on TV Asahi (then NET) in 1973.
 Based on an original story by Shinji Nagashima and Hiromi Productions, the series featured character designs by Kazuo Komatsubara and scripts by Masaki Tsuji.
 It is the sixth of Toei Animation's original majokko (magical girl) anime series, although, as with Cutie Honey, the title character's powers are derived from science rather than magic.

 The series was given the time slot on NET (TV Asahi) traditionally reserved for past Toei majokko shows, replacing Cutie Honey, which had been planned for that time slot but was retooled as a more shounen-oriented series.
 Limit-chan suffered from low ratings during its original broadcast run in Japan but became a mainstream hit some years later in Italy under the title Cybernella.
 Despite its relative lack of popularity in Japan, the series was rerun on NET/TV Asahi five times through 1978 and twice on TVK.

 The title character's nickname, Limit (her real name is Satomi), comes from the series' original proposal, in which she was given a time limit of one year to live after her accident.
 Thinking this idea too grim, Hiromi Productions and Toei retooled the series as a traditional magical-girl slice-of-life drama with the added element of the character being a cyborg rather than human.

 Plot summary

 Satomi Nishiyama (nicknamed "Limit") is the daughter of Dr. Nishiyama.
 One year she was mortally wounded during a plane crash which also kills her mother.
 Her father was able to revive her, by making her a cyborg.

 As a cyborg she is gifted with “Miracle Powers” and accessories that aid her in solving problems.
 Her red beret can be used as a radio to contact her father, and her boots have super speed.
 She is also able to transform with her pendant.
 Limit-chan has a robot pet dog named Guu.

 Limit keeps her cybernetic powers a secret, as she fears being shunned by society.
-She keeps to herself and sometimes keeps distance from others.
+She keeps to herself and sometimes keeps a distance from others.
 Her secret is only known by her father and his assistants.

-Limit is voiced by Youko Kuri.